 Make a list of each retirement account, life insurance policy, and annuity that you have.
 Add two columns to your list: one for the beneficiary and one for a date.
-For each account or policy write down the beneficiary and the date it was last updated.
-In addition to a primary beneficiary, you should also name a contingent beneficiary.
+For each account or policy write the beneficiary and the date it was last updated.
+Besides a primary beneficiary, you should also name a contingent beneficiary.
 This means if the primary beneficiary predeceases you, you have already specified who the account should then go to.

 Keep this list in a binder or file folder along with your other important documents.
 Regardless of any changes, make it a habit of pulling this binder out once a year and reviewing the information in it.